Jotform Form and Submission Limits: What Happens When You Hit Them

 Consolidate forms

 Merge related forms using conditional logic.
 A single form with conditional sections can serve the purpose of three or four separate forms.
-This reduces form count and, if done well, reduces form views because you are not spreading traffic across multiple pages.
+This reduces form count and, done well, concentrates traffic on one page instead of spreading it across several.

 Manage upload space